 - business support.

 The Medway Virtual School (MVS) is led by a virtual school head (VSH).
-The VSH acts as a local council champion to actively support and promote the educational needs and achievement of Medway's children in care and young people leaving care.
+The VSH is responsible for making sure the educational needs of our children and young people are met.

-The team works virtually with schools, carers and social workers to help these pupils achieve educational outcomes comparable to their peers.
-When our children and young care leavers receive a high-quality education there is a strong foundation for widening and improving their opportunities in life.
+The MVS team works with schools, carers and social workers to help pupils achieve educational outcomes comparable to their peers.
+When our children in care and young care leavers receive a high-quality education there is a strong foundation for widening and improving their opportunities in life.